 The unlawful manufacture, distribution, dispensation, possession, or use of any controlled substance or illicit drug is prohibited on campus, including all University premises where the activities of the institution are conducted, while on University business or as part of any of the institution's programs or activities.
-In addition, the University also prohibits the possession, use or distribution of alcohol on campus, while on University business or as part of any of the institution.
+In addition, the University also prohibits the possession, use or distribution of alcohol on campus, while on University business or as part of any of the institution's programs or activities.